AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 :ada:`V`, the code is illegal.
-The accessibility restriction is conservative, to keep the rules simple, and so that the compiler is not required to perform data flow analysis to determine legality (not to mention that in general the legality would be undecidable).
+The accessibility restriction is conservative, to keep the rules simple, and so that the compiler is not required to perform data flow analysis to determine legality (not to mention that, in general, the legality would be undecidable).

 The new rules also take into account discriminants of an anonymous access type (which are technically referred to as access discriminants).
 Since